ram2091999/TL-Modes-Visualiser/README.md

 | **[ [```Website```](<http://wg-visualiser.herokuapp.com/>) ]** | **[ [```Documentation```](<docs/Project.pdf>) ]** | **[ [```Microwave101```](<https://www.microwaves101.com/encyclopedias/national-institute-of-technology-trichy>) ]** | **[ [```Microwaves @ Our Department```](<docs/Department.pdf>) ]** |
 |:-------------------:|:-------------------:|:-------------------:|:-------------------:|

+In this project, we have developed of a web application made to visualise field lines of Electric and Magnetic waves inside a waveguide.
+After an extensive analysis to locate related works on the internet, we propose a first of the kind Graphical User Interface for waveguide visualisation, as a public resource.
+Here we provide the user with options to visualise upto *N* modes, which does not exist in any current literature due to field complexity.
+Additionally, all the parameters related to the selected mode, including the cut off frequency, cut off wave number will be calculated and displayed.

 </div>

 # Preview of our Visualisation